Ossi05/Azure-VM-in-Python/README.md

 Deploy Azure Windows or Linux vm in Python

-1. In your terminal or command prompt, install the management libraries listed in requirements.txt:
+1. In your terminal or command prompt, install the management libraries listed in requirements.txt

 ```bash